What is Euclidean distance?

 How is Euclidean distance applied in machine learning?

 In machine learning, it is most commonly used to understand and measure how similar observations are to each other.
+With vision AI, euclidean distance can be used for the camera to infer specific movements based on distance changes.
+This is applicable in many fields including AI exercise motion capture and analysis.

 How does Euclidean distance work?